thewyveo/dual-LLM-dialogue/README.md

 Outputs are stored under results/conversations and resuts/plots.
 The raw metrics are also available under results/ and the generated profiles are under results/profiles.
 The initial profile seed is at the project root with the name "profiles_beginning.json"

 Dataset is under data/hotels_synth.json

+EXPLANATION FOR NO NOTEBOOK:
+The architecture is modular and using a notebook makes it significantly harder to chain modules together.
+They need initializations ran separately before the actual code.
+This makes it much more difficult to work with.
+Therefore, instead, a modular repository approach was chosen and everything can be controlled from main.py.
+Moreover, the content of this project is very large, and navigating through a notebook would've been inconvenient.